 Macro conversions: Macro conversions, again, are what they sound.
 These are the conversions where people have completed the purchase: they bought that dress for their night out.
 (Then they may have tagged you in their Instagram photo.)
 However, macro conversions aren’t only purchases.
 They can be people submitting lead forms or completing registration forms to attend an event.

-Meta Title: The title of a web page usually seen in the browser’s taskbar or in search engine result pages.
+Meta Title: The title of a web page is usually seen in the browser’s taskbar or in search engine result pages.

 Microsite: A microsite is a small website.
 These are typically used for promotional purposes for a new product launch, event, special initiative, etc. They can also be set up to be a series of dedicated landing pages for advertising campaigns.